Africa’s lifeblood is largely dependent on livestock farming, providing livelihoods, food security, and income opportunities for its populace.

 At the heart of recognising this immense potential was the African Union’s Inter-African Bureau for Animal Resources (AU-IBAR) that since 2017, embarked on a journey with the Sustainable Development of Livestock for Livelihoods in Africa (Live2Africa) project.

-Now coming to its end the project that was majorly funded by AU member states and the European Union, focussed its activities aligned with the African Union’s Agenda 2063 development goals.
+Now coming to its end this week, the project that was majorly funded by AU member states and the European Union, focussed its activities aligned with the African Union’s Agenda 2063 development goals.

 “We managed to build a resilient and inclusive livestock sector that will continue to contribute to Africa’s overall sustainable development goals,” he said.